chrisilander/zmk-config/README.md

 and horisontal combos for my most commonly used symbols.
 From here, I can access the system layer by holding the right middle thumb key while tapping it will produce a space.
 The outermost thumb keys on each hand triggers the hyper key for convenience.
-The rest of the thumb keys are smart shift, backspace and return.
+The rest of the thumb keys are shift, backspace and return.

 #### System layer